History of Italy: Unification (1814–1861)

+Artistic and literary sentiment also turned towards nationalism; perhaps the most famous of proto-nationalist works was Alessandro Manzoni's I promessi sposi (The Betrothed), published in 1827.
+The 1840 version of I promessi sposi used a standardized version of the Tuscan dialect, a conscious effort by the author to provide a language and force people to learn it.

 At the time, the struggle for Italian unification was perceived to be waged primarily against the Austrian Empire and the Habsburgs, since they directly controlled the predominantly Italian-speaking northeastern part of present-day Italy and were the single most powerful force against unification.
-The Austrian Empire vigorously repressed nationalist sentiment growing on the Italian peninsula, as well as in the other parts of Habsburg domains.
+The Austrian Empire vigorously repressed nationalist sentiment.
 Austrian Chancellor Franz Metternich, an influential diplomat at the Congress of Vienna, stated that the word Italy was nothing more than "a geographic expression."

-Artistic and literary sentiment also turned towards nationalism; and perhaps the most famous of proto-nationalist works was Alessandro Manzoni's I Promessi Sposi (The Betrothed).
-Some read this novel as a thinly veiled allegorical critique of Austrian rule.
-The novel was published in 1827 and extensively revised in the following years.
-The 1840 version of I Promessi Sposi used a standardized version of the Tuscan dialect, a conscious effort by the author to provide a language and force people to learn it.

 Those in favour of unification also faced opposition from the Holy See, particularly after failed attempts to broker a confederation with the Papal States, which would have left the Papacy with some measure of autonomy over the region.
-The pope at the time, Pius IX, feared that giving up power in the region could mean the persecution of Italian Catholics.
+Pius IX feared that giving up power in the region could mean the persecution of Italian Catholics.

-Even among those who wanted to see the peninsula unified into one country, different groups could not agree on what form a unified state would take.
-Vincenzo Gioberti, a Piedmontese priest, had suggested a confederation of Italian states under rulership of the Pope.
+Even among those who wanted to see the peninsula unified, different groups could not agree on what form a unified state would take.
+Vincenzo Gioberti suggested a confederation of Italian states under the rulership of the Pope.
 His book, Of the Moral and Civil Primacy of the Italians, was published in 1843 and created a link between the Papacy and the Risorgimento.
-Many leading revolutionaries wanted a republic, but eventually it was a king and his chief minister who had the power to unite the Italian states as a monarchy.
+Many leading revolutionaries wanted a republic, but eventually, it was a king and his chief minister who had the power to unite the Italian states as a monarchy.